-Using creative mediums, this course considers the philosophical, social, spiritual, political and economic implications of individuals in relationship with human (and nonhuman) others and within wider systems against a backdrop of persistent local and global health inequalities and threats to sustainable development.
+Using active and participatory approaches to learning, this course considers the philosophical, social, spiritual, political and economic implications of individuals in relationship with human (and nonhuman) others and within wider systems against a backdrop of persistent local and global health inequalities and threats to sustainable development.

-It consists of ten 2 hour immersive sessions which focus on the following themes:
+It consists of ten 2 hour immersive sessions which focus on the following indicative themes:

 What is Health Humanities and the Arts, what are its origins and what are the key contemporary developments in the field?

 What does it mean to be well and healthy?
 What does it mean to be human?